 When people asked me what I was going to do, I didn’t really know.
 I had some ideas but didn’t really, completely, know what I was definitely going to do.
 It was obvious that if I focused on trading on Betfair properly I could probably multiply the numbers fairly quickly.
 But it was risky, but it was also an opportunity and if I could get a decent amount out of it in a few years, just that would be worth it.

 Making the jump, or throwing it all away?

 At my core, I knew I just wanted to do something.
 I’d been good at spotting opportunities in the past, but pretty terrible at doing anything about it.
 But this time I decided that I had to go for it!

-It meant throwing away a decent career, a really good salary, international travel, a pension, company car and all those perks.
-On top of that, there was the hospitality at sports events, Wimbledon, pit tours at the Formula one, the expense account and all those other things.
+It meant throwing away a decent career, a really good salary, international travel, a pension, a company car and all those perks.
+On top of that, there was hospitality at sports events, Wimbledon, pit tours at the Formula one, the expense account, and other things.
 It wasn’t a bad life.

 But making the jump, felt like it was the right thing to do.
 I know many people before me had made the same leap, though not to gamble for a living, so I took inspiration from them.
 But it was still a difficult thing to do, even more, when you are trying to support a young family.

 So I took a deep breath and took the plunge.